orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 ## 2. Decisions Taken Before Converting ES5 to Es2015

 The inspiration for refactoring the code comes from <a href="https://github.com/AngularClass/NG6-starter" target="_blank">angular-class boilerplate of using angular with es2015</a>.
 In the process of refactoring this code and converting it to ES2015, I had to decide how to isolate the several features in this area.
-Creating the &#8220;**Now Playlist**" component is one of these decisions.
+Creating the "**Now Playlist**" component is one of these decisions.

-### Defining A New Component For &#8220;Now Playlist"
+### Defining A New Component For "Now Playlist"

 First, I wanted to redefine the html template to be used as a **web-component** (or rather an html tag).
 After much thought, I came up with this component: